Please ensure Javascript is enabled for purposes of website accessibility Assessment

 Assessment

 Take some time now to answer the following questions.
 Please note that the IRIS Center does not collect your Assessment responses.
-If this is a course assignment, you should turn them in to your professor using whatever method he or she requires.
-If you have trouble answering any of the questions, go back and review the information provided in this module.
+If this is a course assignment, turn it in using your professor’s preferred method.
+If you have trouble answering any of the questions, go back and review the Perspectives & Resources pages in this module.

 Print Friendly, PDF & Email